-This subpart contains the authority, purpose and scope of the proposed rule, and the Congressional and Secretarial policies that will guide the implementation of the ISDEAA, as amended by the PROGRESS Act, by the Secretary and the various bureaus of the Department.
-The subpart also defines terms used throughout the proposed rule consistent with the PROGRESS Act.
+This subpart contains the authority, purpose and scope of the final rule, and the Congressional and Secretarial policies that will guide the implementation of the ISDEAA, as amended by the PROGRESS Act, by the Secretary and the various bureaus of the Department.
+The subpart also defines terms used throughout the final rule consistent with the PROGRESS Act.

 This subpart further clarifies the effect of 25 CFR part 1000 on existing Tribal rights, including Tribal sovereign immunity from suit, the United States' trust responsibility, a Tribe's choice to participate in self-governance, or the issuance of awards by other departments or agencies to Tribes.
-Additionally, this subpart identifies the application of any agency circular, policy, manual, guidance, or rule adopted by the Department on self-governance Tribes/Consortia.
+Additionally, this subpart identifies the application of any agency circular, policy, manual, guidance, or rule adopted by the Department on selfgovernance Tribes/Consortia.
+This subpart identifies when and how to implement Indigenous Knowledge in projects.
+Finally, this subpart provides that should a court hold any provision of one part of this rule as finalized invalid, it should not impact the other parts of the rule.